lukegoogle/leetcode/README.md

 ## Python LeetCode

 This repository holds my Python solutions for LeetCode problems, typically developed and tested within the Visual Studio Code integrated development environment.
-LeetCode includes Data Structures and Alghorithms to practice.
+LeetCode includes Data Structures and Algorithms to practice.

 Browse source code via sidebar on [lukeclarkca.com](https://lukeclarkca.com) or here.
 Run your code with Pyodide.